AngleSum/docker-discord-bot/README.md

 ## Commands

+### /ping

+Pong.

 ### /start_server

-Starts the compute instance via gcloud, a startup script for the instance is recommended
+Starts the main instance via gcloud, a startup script for that instance is recommended
 <sub>Note: This only starts the compute instance as it would be difficult to determine whether the machine has completely started, then run <code>docker-compose up -d</code>

 ### /stop_server

-Runs <code>docker-compose down</code> via gcloud ssh, then shuts down the compute instance via gcloud.
+Runs <code>docker-compose down</code> via gcloud ssh, then shuts down the main instance via gcloud.

 ### /status

-Returns the status of the server
+Returns the status of the main instance

 Output:
 - The server is **running**